openremote/openremote/README.md

 1. Extract the region with:
     `tilelive-copy --minzoom=0 --maxzoom=14 --bounds="BOUNDARY BOX COORDINATES" theworld.mbtiles myextract.mbtiles`

-## Update demo server
+## Production

-First build Docker images with `./gradlew buildImage`, you might want to `clean` before.
+### Publishing images

-The configuration in `docker-compose-demo.yml` is prepared for our demo server deployment.
-You will have to change the `IDENTITY_NETWORK_HOST` and `IDENTITY_NETWORK_WEBSERVER_PORT` variables to the externally (by users) reachable hostname and port of your stack.
+Build Docker images with `./gradlew buildImage`, you might want to `clean` before.

-Deploy the whole stack with `docker-compose -f docker-compose-demo.yml [up|down]`.
+You can also directly build and push the image to our (Docker Hub Account)[https://hub.docker.com/u/openremote/]: `/gradlew pushImage -PdockerHubUsername=username -PdockerHubPassword=secret`